 A Geological Phenomenon

-The Dead Sea lies over 430 meters below sea level, making it the Earth’s lowest elevation on land.
-This endorheic lake, meaning it has no outlet, is fed by the Jordan River and several small streams, but its waters have no way to escape except through evaporation.
-This unique geological setup leads to the accumulation of minerals, resulting in its incredibly high salinity—about ten times saltier than typical ocean water.
+The Dead Sea is an endorheic lake, meaning it has no outlet, and its water cannot flow out to the sea.
+It is primarily fed by the Jordan River and several smaller streams, but the water has no way to escape except through evaporation.
+This unique geological setup leads to the accumulation of minerals, resulting in the extremely high salinity of its waters, which is about ten times saltier than typical ocean water.

 Therapeutic and Health Benefits